-Sheldon School has an e-safety policy.
+Sheldon School has an online safety policy.
 This should be read in conjunction with this policy.
+KCSiE para 134-137

 Online safety is a running and interrelated theme which is reflected in our policies and procedures.
 Children are taught about safeguarding, including online safety.
 Online safety is considered as part of our whole school safeguarding approach and wider staff training (including at induction) and curriculum planning.
 A personalised or contextualised approach is taken for more vulnerable children, victims of abuse and some children with SEND.